Key contact

 Would your members like to contribute to our project and collaborate with other experts?

 Ideally volunteers should also hold Chartered Environmentalist (CEnv) registration, though this isn’t essential.
-Indeed, involvement could support progression to CEnv registration through your professional body.
+Indeed, involvement could support progression to CEnv registration through one’s professional body.

 Supported initiatives

-SocEnv are proud to one of the founding signatories and supporters of Pledge to Net Zero and the Professional Bodies Climate Action Charter respectively.
-Both these initiatives are aiding collaboration and helping to turn climate ambitions into tangible action through science-based targets, good practice sharing and thought-leadership.
+SocEnv are proud to one of the founding signatories of Pledge to Net Zero, an initiative helping to turn climate ambitions into tangible action through science-based targets, good practice sharing and thought-leadership.

-Find out more about these initiatives via the links below.
-If your Professional Body would like to get involved in these initiatives, get in touch with Sarah.
+Find out more via the link below.
+If your organisation would like to get involved, get in touch with us below.